Hey Stargate Universe Fans!

 As stated in the beginning, Stargate Universe “Human” receives an A PLUS grade.

 Tune in next week, same time same station as the saga continues its epic voyage.
-WHR will continue our post air date review series.
+Team WHR will continue our post air date review series.

 Please feel free to leave a comment here or by visiting me on Twitter by clicking my image or text links.
 Thank you for reading and visiting WormholeRiders News Agency.